krober45/StitchMe/README.md

 https://stitchmeproject.herokuapp.com/

 This is our application for the final project in the UW Coding Bootcamp.
-We created an application to help users organize their crochetting projects.
+We created an application to help users organize their fiber arts (embroidery/crochet/knit/etc..) projects.
 Users can sign into their profile, upload a new project, and post todos, steps, and images of their project.
 We have two seperate repos, one for our backend using a mongo db and our front end was built using React.

+Screeshots of each page, with each theme are included in the images folder in SRC!

 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)